warunatrivet/uwazi_test/Create-pages.md

 You can use [markdown syntax](https://guides.github.com/features/mastering-markdown/) to add images, lists, headers, quotes, and other formatting preferences.
 For help on using markdown, click on the _Help_ tab above the text field for the page.

 ![markdown help](http://www.uwazi.io/wp-content/uploads/2017/05/markdown-help-pages.png)

+We have also extended the markdown options to include some [custom syntax for Uwazi users](https://github.com/huridocs/uwazi/wiki/Custom-Syntax).
+This custom syntax allows users to embed lists of document/entity cards based on filter results, and embed YouTube videos.